next-multilingual/next-multilingual/docs/design-decisions.md

 Of course, a lot of the down sides have less impacts for small businesses.
 But most small businesses have ambitions to grow; so why choose a pattern that will cause issues on the long run when there are better options.

-We don't recommend using this pattern at all because on top of promoting the use of anti-patterns is goes against the [proximity principle](https://kula.blog/posts/proximity_principle/) which we believe is a key factor into successful localization.
+We don't recommend using this pattern at all because on top of promoting the use of anti-patterns it goes against the [proximity principle](https://kula.blog/posts/proximity_principle/) which we believe is a key factor into successful localization.
 Have you heard heard of a global style repository where you would store all your CSS?
 Then why would messages be any different.

-On the other hand, if you do have similar needs like Netflix where you have multiple products sharing the extract same messages with the same context, the "shared model" we will elaborate below might be a good alternative for you.
+On the other hand, if you do have similar needs like Netflix where you have multiple products sharing the exact same messages with the same context, the "shared model" we will elaborate below might be a good alternative for you.

 #### The database

 Some localization use cases might involve a database.
 Imagine, and you need to localize the products you sell (could be millions of products) that include names and descriptions.
 This type of content typically is stored in a database and will have APIs to perform CRUD operations but also a high performance distribution service to allow other functionalities like search.

 When you need to store your messages in a database, you need to have the right schema to enable tracking of updates on individual strings.
 This allows to detect when content in some locales is more recent than others and can be used to trigger localization requests.
 Those requests are typically triggered using a custom middleware layer adapted to the database schema.
 It's also a good idea to isolate strings in special tables to avoid duplicated content which will also reduce the overall database size and increase performance.
-One additional challenge with databases is that if a same piece of content changes multiple times and triggers multiple localization requests, there is no guarantee that the translation will happen in the same order.
+One additional challenge with databases is that if the same piece of content changes multiple times and triggers multiple localization requests, there is no guarantee that the translation will happen in the same order.
 Making sure not to overwrite content with older translations can be quite tricky and requires extra logic.
 Not to mention sometimes compaction or delaying requests might be required to optimize cost.

 Overall translating a database is complex and should be considered at its own specialized (domain) pipeline.

 ##### When should it be used?

-- The short answers is: only when you have no choice!
+- The short answer is: only when you have no choice!
 It's easy to avoid storing messages in databases in most common use cases, for example:
   - An API with a small dataset that is self-contained.
 Try storing the messages with the rest of the application and load them in memory to avoid using a database while increasing performance.
   - Web applications that use a database.
 Avoid storing any messages in the database as they will complexify your localization process.
 Use identifiers instead, and if you need to share the strings with other application (e.g. backend and frontend), consider the "shared model" (more details below) instead.